 NOTE: Undergraduate grades are the only grades given in courses numbered 399 and below.
-By action of the Faculty Council, Pass/Fail is not an option during the summer term, except when courses are regularly offered only on a Pass/Fail basis.
+Students cannot opt to take a course pass/fail in summer.
+Pass/Fail is not an option during the summer term, except when courses are regularly offered only on a Pass/Fail basis.
 Grades at UNC-Chapel Hill are authorized as follows: a plus or minus may be affixed to letter grades B and C; the grade A may be assigned a minus, but not a plus; the grade of D may be assigned a plus, but not a minus.

 If you wish to protest a course grade in a summer class, first talk to the instructor.
 If you cannot resolve the matter with the course instructor, consult your dean or designated adviser to determine if you wish to appeal the grade according to the following procedure.
 Submit a written appeal together with any relevant graded papers and evidence of unfair or discriminating grading practice to your academic dean no later than the last day of classes of the subsequent fall semester.